 Big picture: this Robert W. Smith band composition is described by the composer as “a celebration of man’s conquest of the sky and heavens above”.
 Elements of the piece include a representation of the Wright Brother’s first manned flight- which lasted twelve seconds- and the lift-off of the first manned ship to the moon.

 Here’s a time-stamped set of the various sections of this piece.
-Most of the imagery is mine, so feel free to use, modify or ignore as you see fit.

 0:00 Solo horn.
 Perhaps p.o.v. on Earth’s moon, with Earth filling the sky